Before diving into Salesforce implementation, read through the checklist below.

 Remember – your goals should be realistic and achievable.
 Ideally, they should be quantifiable too.
 As many experts put it, your goals should be SMART – Specific, Measurable, Achievable, Realistic, and Time-Bound.
 This little abbreviation perfectly illustrates what you should pursue.

 Not only that, but you should subdivide the entire project into smaller goals – this will help you create an implementation roadmap and will allow you to track results easier.

 Additionally, discuss the decided goals with other members of your team or organization to make sure that they’re indeed what’s necessary and that people understand what you are doing everything for.

 Not everything will be spot-on throughout the implementation process – there are some risks that you should be aware of and should seriously work to avoid.
 Among the key implementations risks with Salesforce may be:

-✓ Water time on features that you do not need.
+✓ Wasting time on features that you do not need.

-✓ A delayed implementation whose benefits are no longer benefit when the project is completed.
+✓ A delayed implementation with benefits that are no longer benefits when the project is completed.

 ✓ A Salesforce solution that doesn’t do what the end-users want or need.